 If you use SciServer, please keep us in the loop.
 Send us your feedback, comments, questions, and feature requests to help us optimize our software development and identify new functionality requirements.

 In addition, if you use SciServer tools for research or education, please include the following acknowledgement in your publication or presentation:

 “SciServer is a collaborative research environment for large-scale data-driven science.
 It is developed at, and administered by, the Institute for Data Intensive Engineering and Science at Johns Hopkins University.
 SciServer is funded by the National Science Foundation Award ACI-1261715.
-For more information about SciServer, please visit http://www.sciserver.org.”
+For more information about SciServer, please visit sciserver.org”

 Events and Workshops

 Galaxy Zoo is a citizen science project that allows online volunteers around the world to classify images of galaxies from the Sloan Digital Sky Survey.
-Galaxy Zoo has engaged more than 400,000 volunteers over eight years, and has led to more than 50 peer-reviewed science publications, including some major discoveries made by citizen science volunteers.
+Galaxy Zoo has engaged more than 400,000 volunteers over more than 15 years, and has led to more than 50 peer-reviewed science publications, including some major discoveries made by citizen science volunteers.

 Looking beyond astronomy, the SciServer team is part of the collaboration that is creating the Zooniverse suite of citizen science projects.
 Zooniverse includes more than 20 citizen science projects investigating topics from ecology to particle physics to archaeology.